bflaven/assets-for-Zambia-training/1_introduction/1_2_three_things_and_ice_breaking.md

 1. Step back and give a big picture (practices, know-how, culture) of the Digital Department I am working in FMM.
 2. Achieve the collaboration with Academie from FMM.
 This training in Digital is a premiere !
-3. On more personal point of view, make a skills assessment what I known about WP (editorials, marketing, technics) and by extension on Digital.
+3. On more personal point of view, make a skills assessment what I known about WordPress (WP) on editorials, marketing, technics and so forth on Digital.